RossJamesUrquhart/RossJamesUrquhart.github.io/README.md

-# Homepage

-Welcome!
-This repository serves as the basis for my GitHub website, made using GitHub pages!
+# Welcome!
+This is the homepage for Ross Urquhart's website

-On this website I am aiming to convey my journey of learning how to code and engaging in projects.

-Why not follow along?
-Get in touch and suggest collabs or projects that I should try!
+## I plan on using this for a variety of things *if* I can think of anything that is!